UNICT-DMI/FinderUniCT-Bot/README.md

 # Finder-UniCT Bot
-A Telegram bot for UNICT students enabling them to connect semi-anonymously.
+A Telegram bot for [UNICT (University of Catania)](https://www.unict.it/en) students enabling them to connect semi-anonymously.

 ## Features
 - **Login**: Authenticate with your UniCT email.